Mark1626/knowledge/languages/c-compiler/restrict.md

 ### With Restrict

-> **Note :** In clang 12 with -O3 for the above example when I defined a constant input the compiler used SSE instructions similar to the below, however it was because these **were constants**
+> **Note :** In clang 12 with -O3 for the above example is vectorized but it's auto vectorization, but without `__restrict__` the compiler will generate two function a scalar and vector and use the corresponding one after checking for overlap.
+For further details read [Clang runtime checks of pointers](https://llvm.org/docs/Vectorizers.html#runtime-checks-of-pointers)

 ```asm
 xor512(void*, void*):                          # @xor512(void*, void*)